 Moshe joined the firm while still a student at Brooklyn Law School where he earned a degree in 1986.
 He has lectured on the standards for the admissibility of scientific evidence into court as well as effective trial techniques and strategies.

-Moshe is a member of the Bar in the Federal and State courts of New York, New Jersey, and Washington.
+Moshe is a member of the Bar in the Federal and State courts of New York and New Jersey

 While our offices are located in the states of New York, New Jersey, and Georgia, many of our mesothelioma lawyers are licensed to practice law in a number of U.S. states and have the capability and extensive experience of representing mesothelioma clients throughout the United States.
 You are encouraged to contact us with any questions.